MicrosoftDocs/nav-content/dynamics-nav-app/sales-how-invoice-sales.md

 ---
-title: Create a Sales Invoice or Sales Order | Microsoft Docs
+title: Create a Sales Invoice or Sales Order
 description: Describes how to create a bill of sale, or a sales invoice or sales order, to record your agreement with a customer to sell products under specific terms.
 documentationcenter: ''
 author: SorenGP